CodeScop/Oge-Mai-Field-Guide/meteoroid2020julintro.md

 ###List of Kirala-Defined Phases For This Event:

+- Experiment: Lombri v Xin: Jul 14-17: Sulanica is AMAZING.
+Let's see what happens with Lombri and Xin.
+(ClouDragon has an excellent artist's rendering of a possible result halfway down this page: https://4thewords.com/forum/thread/guessing-the-next-match-up)
 - Experiment: Arenica v Suulan: Jul 11-14: Voting by battle again!
 Mowow is the result of Maesc & Wignow, and now the Arenica Hologram and Suulan Hologram are dropping the same as other holograms
 - Experiment: Wignow v Maesc: Jul 8-11: We're voting by battle!
 There are holograms of the Wignow and Maesc in the Research Lab for us to fight.
 Drops are identical; the only difference is which you want more of in the hybrid result!
 - Spaceship Arrives: Jul 4-8: We've built the landing pad!
 Two days to enjoy the fruits of our labor, and then a few days to build the Research Lab as a community.